Frenkie de Jong admits Premier League a 'higher level' than La Liga | Goal.com

 The former Ajax prodigy moved to Spain over the summer and has quickly cemented his spot in Ernesto Valverde's side.

-Having acclimatised so well to Spain's top flight, De Jong has observed that the Premier League appears to be of a marginally better level.
+Having acclimatised so well to Spain's top flight, De Jong has observed that the Premier League appears to be of a marginally better level, despite not being quite as skillful.

 “I used to think that La Liga was the strongest football league in the world.
 You could see their dominance in European Cup competitions," De Jong told the Mirror.